qbittorrent/qBittorrent/src/windows/README.txt

    "!define PROG_VERSION "3.0.3"" to the version of qbittorrent you just built.
 2. Extract the plugins found in the folder "nsis plugins" into your NSIS's unicode Plugin directory(usually C:\Program Files\NSIS\Plugins\x86-unicode).
    Only the *.dll files are needed.
+Don't use the .dll from UAC.zip, use the one from "UAC Unicode.zip".
+   NOTE: To build the unicode version of UAC with MSVC2008 you need:
+    a) the sources from UAC.zip
+    b) apply the util.cpp.diff from "UAC Unicode.zip" to util.cpp
+    c) in a msvc command prompt issue: cl.exe /O1s /GS- /GR- /EHs-c- /Zl /LD /DUNICODE RunAs.cpp uac.cpp util.cpp /link kernel32.lib user32.lib shell32.lib advapi32.lib ole32.lib /DLL /MANIFEST:NO /OUT:uac.dll
 3. The script you need to compile is "qbittorrent.nsi".
 It includes all other necessary scripts.
 4. The script expects the following file tree: